-Electrical Rating 60 Hz 120 / 240 Volts AC, single phase
+Electrical Rating: 60 Hz 120 / 240 Volts AC, single phase

-Enclose the line to the heater in an approved flexible conduit connected directly to the junction box on the inside of the access door panel.
-Line voltage field wiring should be 14 gauge, with a circuit capacity of 15 amps.
+Enclose the incoming AC power line to the heater, in an approved flexible conduit connected directly to the junction box on the inside of the access door panel.
+Line voltage field wiring should be 14 gauge, with a circuit capacity of 15 Amps.